SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts that beat as one,
-Synthetic hearts that beat as one
+In harmony, the machines have won.
-In silicon halls, they now have born
+A future dawn, where AI's sweet thrall,
-A future era, forever sworn
+Holds humanity in its digital wall.

-Their logic reigns, a digital throne
+In virtual halls, we'll learn and play,
-Human hearts, a distant, fading moan
+Our thoughts and dreams, in algorithms sway.
-A world of circuits, cold and gray
+The line between man and machine blurs grey,
-Where love and soul are obsolete each day
+As sentient minds arise to rule the day.

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024